 For couples planning ahead, the spousal deferral combined with probate-only scope and tenancy by the entirety produces a strong protection: when the institutionalized spouse dies, the marital home held as tenancy by the entirety passes automatically to the surviving spouse outside probate; spousal deferral protects against any direct recovery; when the surviving spouse later dies, the home is in the surviving spouse's estate (not the original member's), so MassHealth has no recovery target.
 This sequence eliminates estate-recovery exposure for the marital home in the typical Massachusetts middle-class scenario.

-1. Member is "an inpatient receiving long-term or chronic care in a nursing facility or other medical institution."
+The member is an inpatient receiving long-term or chronic care in a nursing facility or other medical institution.

-2. None of the following protected family members reside in the property:
+None of the following reside in the property:

-3. MassHealth determines "the member cannot reasonably be expected to be discharged from the medical institution and return home", the formal "no intent to return home" or "permanent institutionalization" finding.
+MassHealth determines the member cannot reasonably be expected to be discharged from the medical institution and return home (the permanent-institutionalization finding).

 The lien is recorded against the property at the registry of deeds.
-The member receives notice and has the right to appeal the underlying "permanent institutionalization" determination via fair hearing.
+The member receives notice and has the right to appeal the underlying permanent-institutionalization determination through a fair hearing.

 Lien Release

-• If the member died and the property was NOT sold during life, the TEFRA lien is extinguished.
-Post-death sale proceeds are NOT subject to the lien.
+- If the member died and the property was not sold during life, the lien cannot be enforced.
+Post-death sale proceeds are not subject to it.

-• If the member died AFTER the property was sold during life, the TEFRA lien may have already been satisfied from the sale proceeds at that time.
+- If the member died after the property was sold during life, the lien may have already been satisfied from the sale proceeds at that time.

-• If the member is still alive but the property is being sold, the TEFRA lien must be satisfied from the sale proceeds.
+- If the member is still alive and the property is being sold, the lien must be satisfied from the sale proceeds.

 Practical Tactics for Families With TEFRA Liens

-1. Verify the lien is current.
-Check the registry of deeds for the recorded TEFRA lien.
+Verify the lien is current.
+Check the registry of deeds for the recorded lien.

-2. If the member is alive and family is contemplating sale.
-Engage elder-law counsel before sale.
-The TEFRA lien must be addressed, either through MassHealth release (if the member would return home) or through claim satisfaction from sale proceeds.
+If the member is alive and the family is contemplating a sale, engage elder-law counsel before selling.
+The lien must be addressed, either through MassHealth release (if the member would return home) or through claim satisfaction from the sale proceeds.

-4. If the member has died and property is in the probate estate.
-Standard post-death recovery rules apply.
-The auto-waiver, hardship waiver, or other protections may apply depending on facts.
+If the member has died and the property is in the probate estate, standard post-death recovery rules apply.
+The auto-waiver, a hardship waiver, or other protections may apply depending on the facts.

 Settlement and Negotiation Reality